nikomatsakis/rfcs/text/0000-rust-for-linux-project-goal-2024h2.md

 ### Labeled goto in inline assembler and extended `offset_of!` support

 These are two smaller extensions required by the Rust-for-Linux kernel support.
-Both have been implemented but more experience and/or may be needed before stabilization is accepted.
+Both have been implemented but more experience and/or development may be needed before stabilization is accepted.

 ### RFL on Rust CI